JamesHennessy18/SoftwareQualityHandbook/SoftwareQualityHandbook.md

 Starting from design and development to testing automation and from continuous integration to continuous delivery, the team collaborates to accomplish the desired goal.
 To respond rapidly to customer requests and address problems and bugs, people with both development and operations skill sets collaborate and use a variety of CI-CD and monitoring solutions.

+ **Plan:** The first step in DevOps is planning.
+This involves breaking down the project into smaller tasks and setting goals and timelines for each one.

+- **Code:** The second step is coding, where developers write and test code in small, incremental changes.
+This is done using agile development methodologies.

+- **Build:** The third step involves building, where developers compile the code into executable files and packages.

+- **Test:** In the fourth step, testing, various types of automated and manual tests are performed on the code to identify and fix any issues.

+- **Release:** In the fifth step, the code is released into production or staged environments for deployment.

+- **Deploy:** In the sixth step, the code is deployed to production or staging environments using automated deployment tools.

+- **Operate:** The seventh and final step is to monitor and operate the system in production.
+This includes monitoring performance and availability, updating the system, and responding to any issues that arise.

 ![Alt text](pics/devops-devopsworks.png)